RedisLabs/engineering-blog/content/posts/redis-assisted-client-side-caching-in-python.md

 To make the connection, I chose [redis-py](https://github.com/andymccurdy/redis-py).
 It provides the `Redis` class that is a straight-forward zero-fuss client, and Python's nature makes extending it easy.

-The requirements from the cache component are basic, so I was perfectly happy adapting the [LRU cache example in Python's `OrederedDict` documentation](https://docs.python.org/3/library/collections.html#ordereddict-examples-and-recipes).
+The requirements from the cache component are basic, so I was perfectly happy adapting the [LRU cache example in Python's `OrderedDict` documentation](https://docs.python.org/3/library/collections.html#ordereddict-examples-and-recipes).

 ## Making a regular connection into a cached one
 For this experiment, I chose to implement caching for a single Redis command, namely [`GET`](https://redis.io/commands/get).
 The premise is to make the client use the _read through_ pattern: that is, to attempt a read from the local cache and defer to Redis in case of a miss.
 Subclassing the `Redis` client and overriding its `get()` method gives us the following: